aarontran/g309.2-0.6/Notes.md

 Modify script `bkg2src_norm` to handle this, and adjust fits accordingly...

-In fact, because the source region is slightly different between observations (missing chips etc) different exposures are sampling __slightly__ different parts of the remnant!
+Since the source region is slightly different between observations (missing chips etc.), different exposures are sampling __slightly__ different parts of the remnant!
 This is hard to avoid/address for combined fits of SNR.
 Ignore for now; source regions are more consistent in area than background, being closer to optical axis.
 This discrepancy is relatively small and only occurs at edges of source region.